Fish and Wildlife Service, Interior.

 If the total project costs are: $100,000,

 Then the required State match share is: $25,000.

 If the State or a partner provides an additional cash contribution equal to 10 percent of the $25,000: $2,500.

 (12) Education/outreach program or wildlife-oriented recreation.
-Is the project designed to increase environmental awareness and develop support for coastal wetlands conservation?
+Is the project designed to increase environmental awareness and develop support for coastal wetlands Start Printed Page 43565conservation?
 Does it provide recreational opportunities that are consistent with the conservation goals of the site?
 (Maximum: 3 points)

 (i) The proposal includes a site-specific, substantive education/outreach or wildlife-oriented recreation program.
 (Up to 3 points)

 (ii) The proposal does not include a substantive education/outreach or wildlife-oriented recreation program.
 (0 points)